pauroger/exp-net-fundamentals-2025-Q2/journal/week1/projects/env_automation/README.md

 deploy script.

-If this would have to be reused often, the 2 points above would have to be adddressed.
+If this would have to be reused often, the 2 points above would have to be addressed.
 For the scope of the Bootcamp, I consider the current setup as 'good enough', and will now move to the next sections.